 Younger users are prohibited from playing in public Realms (they can play on private servers that you create and monitor).
 Younger players also are not able to chat in scrolls with other online users.

 Kids love Minecraft for the freedom it allows.
 You can build quite literally anything — from houses to animal pens to secret tunnels to roller coasters.
-Kids are having so much fun designing, building, and showcasing their creations that they don’t realize they are learning problem-solving skills, basic computer programming, and mathematical, spatial, and analytical skills.
+Kids are having so much fun designing, building, and showcasing their creations that they don’t realize they are learning.
+Important skills like problem-solving skills, basic computer programming, and mathematical, spatial, and analytical skills.